hammadhttps/hammadhttps/README.md

- # 👋 Hi there!
-I'm Hammad
+# 👨‍💻 I'm Hammad — passionate about tech, code, and continuous learning.
 🚀 Passionate about learning new technologies and building cool things with code!

 ---